Glutamic acid: GABA precursor

 Glutamate also serves as the precursor for the synthesis of the inhibitory gamma-aminobutyric acid (GABA) in GABA-ergic neurons.
 This reaction is catalyzed by glutamate decarboxylase (GAD).
 GABA-ergic neurons are identified (for research purposes) by revealing its activity (with the autoradiography and immunohistochemistry methods) which is most abundant in the cerebellum and pancreas.

 Stiff person syndrome is a neurologic disorder caused by anti-GAD antibodies, leading to a decrease in GABA synthesis and, therefore, impaired motor function such as muscle stiffness and spasm.
 Since the pancreas has abundant GAD, a direct immunological destruction occurs in the pancreas and the patients will have diabetes mellitus.

 Flavor enhancer

 Glutamic acid, being a constituent of protein, is present in foods that contain protein, but it can only be tasted when it is present in an unbound form.
 Significant amounts of free glutamic acid are present in a wide variety of foods, including cheeses and soy sauce, and glutamic acid is responsible for umami, one of the five basic tastes of the human sense of taste.
 Glutamic acid often is used as a food additive and flavor enhancer in the form of its sodium salt, known as monosodium glutamate (MSG).

 Nutrient

 All meats, poultry, fish, eggs, dairy products, and kombu are excellent sources of glutamic acid.
 Some protein-rich plant foods also serve as sources.
-30% to 35% of gluten (much of the protein in wheat) is glutamic acid.
+30–35% of gluten (much of the protein in wheat) is glutamic acid.
 Ninety-five percent of the dietary glutamate is metabolized by intestinal cells in a first pass.